metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - Update PowerShell module help files (only if you enable development mode)
     - Install or update dependent PowerShell modules (only if you enable development mode)
     - Install recommended VSCode extensions (if you accpet VSCode recommendation)
-    - Modify file system permissions (ex.
-After setting firewall to log into this repository)
+    - Modify file system permissions (ex. after setting firewall to log into this repository)
     - Modify settings for specific software (Process monitor, mTail and Windows Performance Analyzer only)

-    All of these modifications in point 4 are done in following situations:
+    All of these modifications in point 5 are done in following situations:

     - VScode might ask you to install recommended extensions
     - Some script might ask you to confirm whether you want to do this or that, and you're free to